 loved friend of my youth … how shall I name all those who have a place in my memory through this my favourite book.
 How many scenes in my uneventful life recur fresh and vivid as if of yesterday when I turn these dear pages - with which care I have retouched up many of the little pictures on these pages - often the merest trifles to me!

 The albums are simply bound in brown leather titled 'Sammelsurium' in gilt lettering followed by the number in roman numerals; they measure 609 x 406 x 100mm (24 x 16 x 4in) and comprise 20 pages (40 leaves).
 Throughout, the charmingly sentimental Emily has returned to the albums to add title pages and explanatory

 notes and it is through these that it was realised that there should be twelve albums; the 'missing' ones are seven, ten and twelve.

-Q I have not succeeded in finding any more information on the life of this artist other than the tantalising glimpses she reveals in her albums.
-I would especially appreciate any additions to the above however small and also to learn of any ephemera available relating to her.
+Q I would love to hear from anyone who knows the whereabouts or owns any of these absent volumes.
+Also, I have had little success in finding any more information on the life of this artist other than the tantalising glimpses she reveals in her albums and would especially appreciate any additions to the above however small and also to learn of any ephemera relating to her.